 Are undervalued stocks really worth it?

 So as the market declines, stocks as a whole become undervalued simply because people are pessimistic over their value, pushing them down to extreme levels.
-It’s during this time where investors have the opportunity to buy stocks at a decently low price and because stocks often rise back up as the market cycles, these stocks can potentially produce long-term profits.
+It’s during this time where investors have the opportunity to buy stocks at low prices; and because stocks can rise back up as the market cycles, these stocks can potentially produce long-term profits.
 The only problem here is there is no precise way to know when a decline will end, so you might face further downside risks.

 However that shouldn’t deter you.
 Like all investing ventures, the first thing you need to do is thoroughly research the stocks you want to put your money in.